luapower/sock/sock.md

 ### `tcp:send(s|buf, [len], [expires], [flags]) -> true`

 Send bytes to the connected address.
-Partial writes are signaled with `nil, err, errcode, writelen`.
+Partial writes are signaled with `nil, err, writelen`.
 Trying to send zero bytes is allowed but it's a no-op (doesn't go to the OS).

 ### `udp:send(s|buf, [len], [expires], [flags]) -> len`